 The availability of VCE subjects for 2026 will be influenced by student preferences and subject to staffing.
+Current Yr 11 students will be given preference where necessary.

 To enroll in these subjects, students must demonstrate both academic proficiency and the necessary maturity to meet the demands of VCE.